Typical coders will cause you more problems than you think. Here is how you should do it?

 Developers are responsible for a lot more than just coding.
 Choosing the right people has more impact than you may know.
 Their performance will affect customer service, revenue flow, brand identity, content, and so on… Pretty much every aspect.
 A trusted company should go beyond what’s agreed upon and be willing to do everything to craft a good product – they’ll gladly contribute to the design, and assist in deployment.

-Observe what kind of treatment you can expect from the SH you approached.
+Observe what kind of treatment you can expect from the Software Development Agency you approached.
 Are they willing to help with the process and see you succeed?
 Or are they just going to do what’s agreed and wave goodbye?
 The right company will support you till the end and will keep tabs on the results.
 That’s because they’re confident in their work, and probably they’ll try to establish a long-term partnership.
-(Which is not the case for many SH’s on the market).
+(Which is not the case for many Software Development Agencies on the market).
 Those aren’t the only signs of a reputable company – should your product be a success, it’ll surely need updates, new version releases, etc. And who’s better for the job than the company you were developing the product with?
 Also, consider the SLA contracts.

 One of the worst-case scenarios is when your software is in development and you don’t have a guaranteed response time from your partner.